At Home With Our Local Guides: Mark Clark, Fort William

 After a brief stop in at Nevis Cycles for some craic and to put the finishing touches to Mark’s fresh Yeti SB4.5c we head for the sheltered slopes of Torlundy with an advancing snow line clawing downwards as winter stretches its legs.
 This is the real Fort William riding right here.
 Tight, twisty, turns; steep, roots, slop – a distinct flavour.
 On the flip-side, firmer and slightly grippier trails can be found too.
 The rocky mountain walking paths making for reliable riding even after days of deluge… something else the Lochaber area is famed for!

 After a morning diving and ducking between rows of pine and silver birch above the North Face car park, we head for a little flurry on the Ben path, an in-and-out, whilst the light begins to fall from the glen.
 The roots and peaty mud from earlier are but a distant memory, now replaced with a teeth chattering ride back towards town as we pass disinterested sheep going about their afternoon’s grazing.
-Fort William has a tonne of different riding spots in its circumference, some of which make up the itinerary of our Torridon + Skye adventure.
+Fort William has a tonne of different riding spots in its circumference, and we spend a night here on our Highland Odyssey adventure.
 Rolling down the high street we pull up at Deli Craft for a late lunch and to warm up over a coffee after a day playing in the Fort William filth.

 “I lived in Fife originally but it was a little boring in terms of riding so I thought it’d be wise to move further north into the mountains, or Fort William as it is.
 I didn’t want to go into a desk job so studied an adventure tourism course at the college here which involved biking too, so that was one of the main drives to come up here as well as the riding on my doorstep.”